 Yes.
 Public liability policies for operators in high-risk environments may attract large insurance premiums.
 IPF allows for the large annual premium to be paid in smaller instalments over a 12-month period.
 The interest rate and terms are structured to meet individual requirements.

 Yes.
 The legal profession can attract large premiums on professional indemnity policies.
 IPF provides for the annual amount due to be paid over a 12-month period.
 The instalment schedule is agreed with the lender, to best suit the individual requirements.
 Individual legal practitioners, solicitors, barristers, legal firms and other entities may consider IPF.

-As a business financing product, interest is payable on IPF.
+As a commercial financing product, interest is payable on IPF.
 The interest rate is quoted by the lender after consideration of the application and loan amount.
 The interest is calculated based on the rate, the amount and timeframe of the instalments.
 Two six-monthly payments would attract a greater total interest payable than 12 monthly or 4 quarterly instalments.